-Jennifer L. Castle, David F. Hendry 13 January 2014
+Jennifer L. Castle, David F. Hendry, Monday, January 13, 2014

 During the Great Recession, UK real wages have fallen rather than the usual unemployment reaction.
 Nevertheless, this column argues that a structural break in the wage inflation/unemployment trade-off has not occurred.
 There has been a constant relationship between real wages and productivity since 1860.
 The key to the constancy is to the joint modelling of dynamics, location shifts, relevant variables and non-linearities.